Sakshi-10/OpenSourceVault/Challenges with secrets.md

 7. **Scalability**: Scaling secrets management solutions to accommodate growing volumes of credentials and applications in dynamic cloud-native environments.

-Addressing these challenges requires adopting efficient and scalable secrets management practices, leveraging automation, and potentially exploring cost-effective open-source solutions to enhance security and operational efficiency.
+Addressing this concern involves exploring alternative solutions such as open-source tools or adopting cost-effective strategies for managing and securing secrets.
+By leveraging Free and Open Source Software (FOSS) solutions like HashiCorp Vault, Keycloak, or Seaked Secrets, organizations can potentially reduce costs while maintaining robust security and operational efficiency.

+It's crucial for enterprises to evaluate the total cost of ownership, including licensing, maintenance, and scalability factors, when choosing a secrets management solution.
+This approach ensures a balanced investment in security measures that align with both budgetary constraints and long-term cybersecurity goals.